Did you know that February 12th is Charles Darwin's

 - Have a talented actor come portray Darwin and answer student's questions.

-- Combine your Valentine's and Darwin celebrations by handing out some Charles Darwin valentines.
+- Combine your Valentine's and Darwin celebrations by handing out some famous scientist valentines including Charles Darwin.

 - Visit a local museum that is holding a Darwin Day celebration!
 Search for events here.